-- 1. Approved Vendors and their agents and subcontractors shall not make any demonstrably false or misleading statements. - Approved Vendors and their agents and subcontractors shall accurately portray the nature of solar power and renewable energy credits ("RECs").
+- 1. Approved Vendors and their agents and subcontractors shall not make any demonstrably false or misleading statements. - 2.
+Approved Vendors and their agents and subcontractors shall accurately portray the nature of solar power and renewable energy credits ("RECs"), community solar, and the Illinois Solar for All Program.
 Approved Vendors shall disclose their intent to sell the project's RECs into the ILSFA Program.
 Should an Approved Vendor have any questions about whether a statement constitutes accurate portrayal, the Approved Vendor should first submit that statement to the Program Administrator for review.
-The Program Administrator will endeavor to respond within 5 business days.2

-- a.
-What is the Illinois Solar for All Program? - The Illinois Solar for All Program is an incentive program that supports the development of new solar photovoltaic ("PV") systems to benefit low-income households and communities in Illinois through the purchase of RECs. - ILSFA enables the sale of 15 years of RECs produced by qualified PV systems to Illinois utilities or to the Illinois Power Agency.
+The Program Administrator will endeavor to respond within 5 business days. - a.
+What is the Illinois Solar for All Program? - i.
+The Illinois Solar for All Program is an incentive program that supports the development of new solar photovoltaic ("PV") systems to benefit low-income households and communities in Illinois through the purchase of RECs. - ii.
+ILSFA enables the sale of 15 years of RECs produced by qualified PV systems to Illinois utilities or to the Illinois Power Agency.
 Payments vary depending on the project type, size of the system and where it is located. - iii.
-Examples of statements companies may not make related to ILSFA. - 1.
-"We represent the ILSFA Program." - 2.
-"The ILSFA Program pays incentives to low-income households." - 3.
+Examples of statements companies may not make related to ILSFA: - 1.
+"We represent the ILSFA Program."

+- 2. "The ILSFA Program pays incentives to low-income households." - 3.
 "The ILSFA Program gives RECs to participants." - 4.
 "The ILSFA Program gives out free solar panels." - iv.
-Examples of statements companies may make related to the ILSFA Program.

-1. "The ILSFA is a state program that provides an incentive for solar PV systems that serve low-income and environmental justice communities."

-- "If you sign a contract with us, and our application to ILSFA is approved, the PV system we install on your roof will be part of the ILSFA Program." - "As a participant in ILSFA, you will attain net savings on your electric bill, based on your current supply rates." (except for multifamily, master-metered buildings) - Companies may not make any demonstrably false or unsubstantiated statements about the Illinois Solar for All Program. - b.
+Examples of statements companies may make related to the ILSFA Program: - "The ILSFA is a state program that provides an incentive for solar PV systems that serve low-income and environmental justice communities." - 2.
+"If you sign a contract with us, and our application to ILSFA is approved, our community solar PV system will be part of the ILSFA Program." - 3.
+"As a subscriber to a project that participates in ILSFA, you will attain net savings on your electric bill, based on your current supply rates." - v.
+Companies may not make any demonstrably false or unsubstantiated statements about the Illinois Solar for All Program. - b.
 What are RECs and why are they valuable? - i.
 RECs are created when renewable energy generation systems, including solar panels, generate electricity, but RECs are not the electricity itself.
 Instead, RECs represent the environmental attributes of that electricity.
-RECs can be bought and sold, and whoever owns the RECs has the legal right to say they used that "clean" or "renewable" energy.
+RECs can be bought and sold, and whoever owns the RECs has the legal right to say they used that "clean" or "renewable" energy. - ii.
+Under Illinois law, utilities are required to supply a certain amount of their energy from renewable sources through the purchase and retirement of RECs.
+If the RECs from a community solar project are transferred to a utility or the IPA through the ILSFA Program, then the subscriber should not claim to be using clean or renewable electricity.
+Thus, Approved Vendors and their subcontractors may not suggest that customers subscribing to projects participating in the ILSFA Program will receive or use renewable electricity. - iii.
+Examples of statements companies may not make related to RECs and the energy produced by the system: - 1.
+"Your home will run on cleaner, greener energy." - 2.
+"The sun will provide your electricity."